GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 - Subsequently, from the 50kth step, the model escapes from this plateau and learns to solve the regression task successfully.

 When using too important batch sizes or too aggressive learning rates, the model indefinitely stagnates, keeping predicting zeros.
-Keskar et al. @keskar_large-batch_2017 have documented the negative effects that large batch sizes could have on generalization performance.
+Keskar et al. @keskar_large-batch_2017 have documented the adverse effects that large batch sizes could have on generalization performance.

-#gaet[Ideally, this would benefit from more exhaustive experiments, especially regarding the use of LR scheduling...]
+//#gaet[Ideally, this would benefit from more exhaustive experiments, especially regarding the use of LR scheduling...]

-Identifying, characterizing and overcoming this shortcoming has been an essential step in the development of this model.
+Identifying, characterizing, and overcoming this shortcoming has been an essential step in developing this model.

-#gaet[
-  I am not really sure on how to layout the whole _Results_ section.\
-  Should we have a dedicated paragraph just to show the (best) results, in the default scenario ?
-]
 ==== Performance evaluation
 <sec:ssl:multi_source:experiments:performance_eval>